 2. No person may have access to Safeguards Information (SGI) or unescorted access to any facility subject to NRC regulation, if the NRC has determined, in accordance with its administrative review process based on fingerprinting and an FBI identification and CHRC, that the person may not have access to SGI or unescorted access to any facility subject to NRC regulation.

 3. All fingerprints obtained by the licensee under this Order, must be submitted to the Commission for transmission to the FBI.

-4. The licensee shall notify each affected individual that the fingerprints will be used to conduct a review of his/her criminal history record and inform the individual of the procedures for revising the record or including an explanation in the record, as specified in the “Right to Correct and Complete Information,” in section F of these ASMs.
+4. The licensee shall notify each affected individual that the fingerprints will be used to conduct a review of his/her criminal history record and inform the individual of the procedures for Start Printed Page 39990revising the record or including an explanation in the record, as specified in the “Right to Correct and Complete Information,” in section F of these ASMs.

 5. Fingerprints need not be taken if the employed individual (e.g., a licensee employee, contractor, manufacturer, or supplier) is relieved from the fingerprinting requirement by 10 CFR 73.61, has a favorably adjudicated U.S. Government CHRC within the last five (5) years, or has an active Federal security clearance.
 Written confirmation from the Agency/employer who granted the Federal security clearance or reviewed the CHRC must be provided to the licensee.
 The licensee must retain this documentation for a period of three years from the date the individual no longer requires access to the facility.